devuziel/devuziel/README.md

 web developer
 -------------

-I am a self taught web developer.
-I've been coding for 2 years.
-I describe myself as a full stack software engineer, I build and deploy full stack applications using the Mern stack and other technologies.
+I am a full stack software engineer, I build and deploy full stack applications using the Mern stack and other technologies.

 * 🌍  I'm based in the United States
 * ✉️  You can contact me at [abdiel.correa15@gmail.com](mailto:abdiel.correa15@gmail.com)
 * 🧠  I'm learning The Mern stack and iOS development
-* 🤝  I'm open to collaborating on consulting, contract, freelance and junior level developer jobs.
+* 🤝  I'm open to collaborating on consulting, contract, freelance, and junior developer jobs.

 ### Skills